dgochenour/dds_pro_labs_cpp11/README.md

   (If everyone is not connected to the same network, demonstrate Ownership using Shapes Demo on a single machine)

-## Lab 6.
-Loading a user-defined XML QoS profile

-  - Copy USER_QOS_PROFILES.xml to a new file called MY_QOS_PROFILES.xml
-  - rename the library to "MyLibrary" and profile to "MyProfile"
-  - remove is_default_qos="true" from MyProfile
-  - change DW and DR back to SHARED_OWNERSHIP_QOS
-  - change publisher and subscriber code to use custom qosProvider
-    - NOTE: in the publisher, you need to add
-        #include <dds/core/ddscore.hpp>

 ## Lab 7.
 Listeners and Waitsets